Fleeting States + Measured Values

 The project has two components: a touchscreen interface and LED-mapped qubits.
 In the fleeting states world, qubits react to user interactions through changes in light and sound.

-States of the LEDs mapped quibits
+States of the LED-mapped qubits

 Entanglement in the fleeting states world